ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 We have seen countless GraphQL servers over the last year as part of our consulting engagements, and in many cases, they were not configured in a secure way.
 This was not due to a lack of functionality in Hot Chocolate but because engineers transitioning to GraphQL often did not know good security practices for GraphQL.

 GraphQL, as Facebook created and used it, was built around flexibility during development and persisted operations in production.
 This means that when Facebook deploys to production, the GraphQL server essentially becomes a REST server — there is no open GraphQL endpoint in production.
 The GraphQL server is only able to execute trusted operations that were exported from the various frontends into an operation store.

 In the build pipeline, operations are stripped from the frontend code and replaced with a unique identifier.
 The stripped operation documents are stored in an operation store.
-In production, the frontend sends the unique identifier to the GraphQL server instead of a full operation, and the GraphQL server only executes operations stored in the operations store.
+In production, the frontend sends the unique identifier to the GraphQL server instead of a full operation.
+The GraphQL server only executes operations stored in the operations store and will deny execution of an arbitrary GraphQL requests.

-This is the best way to do GraphQL and provides the best approach for schema evolvability, as used operations are centrally known and can be statically analyzed.
+This is the BEST way to do GraphQL and provides the best approach for schema evolvability, as operations are centrally known and can be statically analyzed.
 It also ensures that you know the performance characteristics and impact of operations on your backend.
 With Banana Cake Pop, you can set up a schema registry and an operation store in less than 5 minutes.
 Have a look [here](https://chillicream.com/docs/bananacakepop/v2/apis/schema-registry) for more information.

-However, most new developers are not aware of how to do this or do not understand why they should.
+However, most new developers are not aware of how to do this or do not understand why they should do it in the first place.
 Another problem is that there is no easy path from an open GraphQL server to a closed system once you have clients working against your API.

-With Hot Chocolate 14, we wanted to ensure that your servers are secure even if you do not configure a single setting, even if you do not know about persisted operations, or even if you explicitly want an open GraphQL server.
+With Hot Chocolate 14, we wanted to ensure that your GraphQL server is secure even if you do not configure any security related options, even if you do not know about persisted operations, or even if you explicitly want an open GraphQL server.
 Going forward, we have built into the core of Hot Chocolate the IBM cost specification to weigh the impact of your requests and to restrict expensive operations right from the start.

 <Video videoId="R6Rq4kU_GfM" />

 When you export your schema with Hot Chocolate 14, you will see that we have added cost directives to certain fields.
 We estimate costs automatically so that you do not have to do this manually.
 You can override these estimates where necessary.
 The IBM cost spec has two weights it calculates: type cost, which estimates the objects being produced (essentially the data cost), and field cost, which estimates the computational cost.

-> With Hot Chocolate 14, we have implemented static analysis, but we will add runtime analysis and result analysis as opt-ins with Hot Chocolate 15.
+> With Hot Chocolate 14, we have implemented static analysis, but we will add runtime analysis and result analysis in later updates as well.

-The static analysis estimates maximums, meaning if you specify a list of 50 elements, it will estimate 50 elements, not the actual number of elements.
+The static analysis estimates maximums, meaning if you request a list of 50 elements, it will estimate 50 elements, not the actual number of elements that is returned.
 This ensures that you do not overwhelm your server with a single request and provides a good estimate of what the request could mean for your backend.

 You can combine the cost analysis scores with rate limiting to ensure that a user stays within cost boundaries over time.